Dead beat dad

 i have a 2 year old whos father does see her but not alot he will see her one weekend then for the next month not bother seeing her. he doesn't call or ask about her. should i stop the visits or let them continue the way they are

-Asked about 8 years ago in New Brunswick
+Asked over 8 years ago in New Brunswick

 Categories: Family Law